 12. Pay Vendors

-Late payments can strain vendor relationships.
+Late payments can strain vendor relationships and lead to late fees.
 Set up a system to track due dates and ensure that bills are paid on time.
-Software tools can automate reminders and payments to help you stay on top of obligations.
+Automating this process helps you manage your cash flow effectively and maintain a positive reputation with your suppliers.

 How often: Weekly/Monthly